dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 / #
 ```

 The request should time out after 5 seconds.
-By enabling isolation on the Namespace, we've prevented access to the Service.
+By enabling isolation on the namespace, we've prevented access to the service.

 ### Denied packet metrics and Alerting
 Now would be a great time to take a look at the denied packet metrics.
 Get the service listing from kubectl: